eslint/eslint/docs/rules/indent.md

 * Indent of 2 spaces with `SwitchCase` set to `0` will not indent `case` clauses with respect to `switch` statements.
 * Indent of 2 spaces with `SwitchCase` set to `2` will indent `case` clauses with 4 spaces with respect to `switch` statements.
 * Indent of tabs with `SwitchCase` set to `2` will indent `case` clauses with 2 tabs with respect to `switch` statements.
+* Indent of 2 spaces with `MemberExpression` set to `0` will indent the multi-line property chains with 0 spaces.
+* Indent of 2 spaces with `MemberExpression` set to `1` will indent the multi-line property chains with 2 spaces.
+* Indent of 2 spaces with `MemberExpression` set to `2` will indent the multi-line property chains with 4 spaces.

 ### tab